Wednesday, January 13, 2010

 There is a metal knob for master Volume and another for Tone control, which works on both active a passive selection.
 A toggle switches the Eq On/Off.

-B/M/T) is perhaps not the most versatile on the market and I personally don't particularly like the Treble sound when rotated fully clock-wise.
+The three smaller Eq knobs are very nice looking in black plastic with MOP top.
+The Eq on my JD (B/M/T) is perhaps not the most versatile on the market and I personally don't particularly like the Treble sound when rotated fully clock-wise.
 But the Eq works well overall.
 Jay Dee confirmed last year that new basses are mounting the same electronics.

 When you open the Eq compartment you'll see the large recess full with circuitry very neatly put together.
 I have no idea what brand the Eq is though, probably JD made?
 If anyone does, please add a comment here.